 Lung and throat problems — Some people reflux acid into the throat, causing inflammation of the vocal cords, a sore throat, or a hoarse voice.
 The acid can be inhaled into the lungs and cause a type of pneumonia (aspiration pneumonia) or asthma symptoms.
 Chronic acid reflux into the lungs may eventually cause permanent lung damage, called pulmonary fibrosis or bronchiectasis.

 Barrett's esophagus — Barrett's esophagus occurs when the normal cells that line the lower esophagus (squamous cells) are replaced by a different cell type (intestinal cells).
 This process usually results from repeated damage to the esophageal lining, and the most common cause is longstanding gastroesophageal reflux disease.
 The intestinal cells have a small risk of transforming into cancer cells.

 As a result, people with Barrett's esophagus are advised to have a periodic endoscopy to monitor for early warning signs of cancer.
-(See "Patient information: Barrett's esophagus (Beyond the Basics)".)
+(See "Patient education: Barrett's esophagus (Beyond the Basics)".)

 Gastroesophageal reflux disease is treated according to its severity.